NinCollin/minibord/README.md

 ![A Classic Theme](https://rainynight.city/linkz/mini1.png)
 ![An AckBord Theme](https://rainynight.city/linkz/mini2.png)

+## issues
+For all minibord issues, please head to the **minibord Development Forum** on https://board.rainynight.city

+This site also doubles as a live demo of minibord.

 ## installing
 It needs some version of PHP (tested on 7, should work on 8) and a MySQL or MariaDB server.